-- 5.13 Core Strategy Policy CS16 sets out the amount of additional retail floorspace that is projected to come forward over the plan period.
+- 5.13 Core Strategy Policy CS16 (Shops and Commerce) sets out the amount of additional retail floorspace that is projected to come forward over the plan period.
 Whilst specific sites are not allocated to accommodate all of this new floorspace, the policies provide sufficient flexibility to enable this to occur, if there is market demand. - 5.14 The greatest demand for new floorspace is expected to be within Hemel Hempstead.
 The Hemel Hempstead Town Centre Master Plan provides further guidance regarding the most appropriate locations for different types of floorspace. - 5.15 With regard to the anticipated comparison retail, such as non-food, retail floorspace, demand from operators for the amount set out in the Core Strategy is uncertain.
-The depth and length of the recent recession has been greater than predicted, and the role and full impact of the internet on shopping patterns was, and still is, evolving. - 5.16 There are a number of vacant units in Hemel Hempstead town centre, some of which are large.
+The depth and length of the recent recession was greater than predicted.
+The role and full impact of the internet on shopping patterns was, and still is, evolving. - 5.16 There are a number of vacant units in Hemel Hempstead town centre, some of which are large.
 In some cases, it may be helpful to subdivide a unit to improve viability and vitality of the town centre and reflect future market demands. - 5.17 The demand for new convenience (food) retail floorspace remains strong; with a number of new and planned food stores in the Borough.
-A new Aldi store has recently opened in Hemel Hempstead, and another is due to open later in 2014.
-In Berkhamsted, a Marks and Spencer Simply Food and a new Lidl are expected to open in the near future.
+Two new Aldi stores have opened in Hemel Hempstead.
+In Berkhamsted, a Marks and Spencer Simply Food has recently opened and a new Lidl is planned.
 These complement the existing convenience floorspace.